run3134/system-design-101/README.md

 - Microservices: Microservices are designed and deployed in different domains.
 Each domain has its own database.
 The API gateway talks to the microservices via REST API or other protocols, and the microservices within the same domain talk to each other using RPC (Remote Procedure Call).

 Benefits of microservices:

-- They can be quickly designed, deployed, and horizontally scaled.
+* decoupled
   - Each domain can be independently maintained by a dedicated team.
   - Business requirements can be customized in each domain and better supported, as a result.
+  - They can be quickly designed, deployed, and horizontally scaled.

 ### Microservice Best Practices